joeholley/open-match-docs/site/content/en/docs/Installation/helm.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## <a name="configuration">Configuration</a>
-You can specify these config parameters at the commandline when running `helm install`, but for most interactive installations we recommend you start with the provided example  [`values.yaml` file](https://github.com/googleforgames/open-match/blob/main/install/helm/open-match/values.yaml), edit only the parts you need, and pass it to the `helm install` command using the `-f <filename>.yaml` command line flag.
+You can specify  config parameters at the commandline when running `helm install`, but for most interactive installations we recommend you start with the provided example  [`values.yaml` file](https://github.com/googleforgames/open-match/blob/main/install/helm/open-match/values.yaml), edit only the parts you need, and pass it to the `helm install` command using the `-f <filename>.yaml` command line flag.

-Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
+If you do want to specify a parameter as a `helm install` command line flag, the syntax is `--set key=value[,key=value]`.
 For example, this command deploys Open Match to the `open-match` namespace, turns on the telemetry exporter, and deploys Jaeger in addition to the Open Match core services:

 ```bash
 helm install --name open-match --namespace open-match open-match/open-match \